-When a scientist turns to writing poetry and fiction, I can’t help but sit up and pay attention: the merging of oil and milk is too fascinating to resist.
+When a scientist turns to writing poetry and fiction, I’m always going to be curious about the results: the merging of oil and milk is too fascinating to resist.
 Amanda Niehaus, author of The Breeding Season, reconciles her two worlds in this literary debut (kindly sent to me by Allen & Unwin for review).

 It is a story of all-encompassing grief, intensely poetic and full of natural imagery and metaphor.
 Niehaus brings together all kinds of binaries: art and science, grief and hope, birth and death.

 I’m worried that The Breeding Season will be pigeonholed as “women’s” literature (vomit), because it deals with the grief of losing a child and relationship rifts.
 Let me tell you, it investigates the male role and experience just as much as the female one—it just so happens that the author is a woman.

 Fight the patriarchy, and buy this book for a man in your life for Christmas.

 Buy The Breeding Season on Booktopia here. (affiliate link)

 Read The Breeding Season on audiobook via Libro.fm here. (affiliate link)